 Nov.
 2 and 3, 2023 – Module #3: Fiscal Procedures/Budgeting 101

 Nov.
 7, 2023 – Midpoint Event: Emotional Intelligence presentation and Participant Networking (Optional)

 Nov.
 9 and 10, 2023 – Module #4: Concise Communications

 Nov.
 16 and 17, 2023 – Module #5: Cultivating Your Craft: Principles of Being an Effective Staffer

 Eligibility and Admissions

 This program is intended for legislative staff with one to three years of legislative employment.
-Unfortunately, legislative internships are not counted towards years of employment.
+Unfortunately, legislative internships are not counted toward years of employment.

-The cost to participate in this program is $150/participant.
+The cost to participate in this program is $150.
 The fee includes instruction from legislative, communication and leadership experts, program materials and the opportunity to discuss lessons learned in a supportive setting.

 Certificate of Completion